buxtronix/glowforge-psu/hv-supervisor/README.md

 now known.
 Testing involves setting some voltages on various pins and monitoring on a scope for the gate drive signals.

+**The below connections may cause a failure of the driver as the correct wiring for pin 1 is not yet known (leaving the chip OUT pin unconnected might be problematic).** Verification TBD

 |   Pin  | What to connect/measure.
 |--------|------------------|
 |    1   |  |